justinbloomfield/uninotes/yr1/sm2/finm2001/lec.md

 - the other ones that apply to the normal IRR still apply to this one as well
 - NPV still much better to use if possible

+## L3

+**Capital Budgeting**

+**Methods of comparing projects with different lives**:
+- Equivalent annual value method
+- Constant chain o replacement in perpetuity method
+- lowest common multiple method

+((EAV Formula already in my book!!!!!!!!
+Extra practise available )

+in the extra shit folder on wattle so make sure to do that

+**Project Selection with Resource Constraints**
+- May not actually be able to accept all NPV positive projects available
+- Can be assessed using a Profitability Index
+- Firm has to select the best combination of available projects given the resources available

+Profitability Index assumes that:
+1. The set of project taken will exhaust all resources completely
+2. There is only a single relevant resource constraint that can be considered by the index at any one time

+**Incremental Earnings**: Sales - COGS - General Expenses - R&D - DEP = EBIT (earnings before Interest and Tax)
+EBIT - Income Tax = Unlevered Net Income

+Rent is usually pre-paid

+**Cannibalization**: when sales of a new product displace sales of an existing product This and cost of rent *should* be included in the decision making process

+**Sunk Costs**: costs that have been or will be paid regardless of the decision whether or not the investment is undertaken. *Not to be included in the decision making*